 Hugo is made in Melbourne, and supports local jobs.

 With a dream combo of memory foam AND latex comfort layers, Hugo is a “goldilocks” medium feel mattress.

 Decided you actually want a spring base instead of foam?

 Dusk & Dawn have 3 mattresses in their Australian made range, each featuring zoned pocket coils in the base.

 You choose if you want medium or firm, and this mattress isn’t compressed in a box which are two totally unique points for an online mattress brand.

 ErgoFlex Mattress Review Verdict

 If you’ve read this entire ErgoFlex mattress review, you’ll know by now that I think it’s a great mattress for a great price.
+It’s one of the best beds in Australia.
 When I sat down to research ErgoFlex, I thought it was just going to be another 3 layer foam mattress with a standard cover, but once you actually look at the details you can tell that it’s so much more than that.